anestan/bikein/wp-content/plugins/ajax-search-for-woocommerce/readme.txt

 By default, WooCommerce provides a very simple search solution, without live product search or even SKU search.
 FiboSearch (Ajax Search for WooCommerce) provides advanced search with live suggestions.

 Who doesn’t love instant, as-you-type suggestions?
 In 2021, customers expect smart product search.
 Baymard Institute’s latest UX research reveals that search autocomplete, auto-suggest, or an instant search feature **is now offered on 96% of major e-commerce sites**.
 It's a must-have feature for every online business that can’t afford to lose customers.
 Why?
 FiboSearch helps users save time and makes shopping easier.
-As a result, it really boosts sales.
+As a result, Fibo really boosts sales.

 = Features =
 &#9989; **Search by product title, long and short description**